hackclub/hackclub/workshops/backjack/README.md

  </details>

- Now that we have check if the player has a bust or a blackjack, so if both codition are found to be false then we should continue with the game.
+ Now that we have checked if the player has a bust or a blackjack, so if both conditions are found to be false then we should continue with the game.
- Go back inside ` stat_The_Game() ` function, we should the add an else statemnet that will ask if  the player if the would like to Hit/Bust/stay. for eeach of this codintion we will need to write an function about it :
+ Going back inside the ` stat_The_Game() ` function, we should add an else statement that will ask the player if he would like to Hit/Bust/stay. for each of this condition we will need to write an function about it :
  ```C++
  if (Tl_Pl_card >= 21 || Tl_Dl_card >= 21 ) {
        Hit_Bust_check();